Green Heart Love

 • Candied nuts: You could also use candied walnuts for a more robust nutty flavor.
 Or use any preferred nuts.

-• Dressing: If you don’t like or have maple Dijon vinaigrette, try my orange ginger dressing, cilantro lime vinaigrette, or creamy balsamic dressing.
+• Dressing: If you don’t like or have maple Dijon vinaigrette, try my Maple Balsamic Glaze.
+It's rich, tangy, and easy-to-make at home.

 How to make